FudanVI/benchmarking-chinese-text-recognition/README.md

 ![](https://img.shields.io/badge/Team-FudanVI-red) ![](https://img.shields.io/badge/Maintained-Yes-green) ![](https://img.shields.io/badge/License-MIT-blue)

 This repository contains datasets and baselines for benchmarking Chinese text recognition.
-Please see the corresponding [paper]() for more details regarding the dataset divisions, experiments, etc.
+Please see the corresponding [paper]() for more details regarding the datasets, baselines, the empirical study, etc.

+## Highlights
+:star2: test

 ## Updates
 Nov 31, 2021: The paper is uploaded to arXiv.